hafsahfreeaccount/Hangman/README.md

 ### **Basic needs**
 - Core gameplay needs: Clear instructions before gameplay starts and immediate feedback should be given for user actions
-- Security and privacy: The game shouldn't require any personal data to play
+- Security and privacy: The game shouldn't require any personal data to play.
 - Accessibility: All essential interactions must be achievable without advanced technical skills.
 - Reliability: Core features must always function correctly as well as being consistently available with minimal downtime.